 Green Climate Fund (GCF) refers to the green climate fund of the United Nations.
 It is the world’s largest fund that aims to tackle climate change.
-It was created through the belief that future investments are a crucial part of a sustainable future.
-In other words, future investments can help to keep the earth’s temperature below the 2 degree target of the Paris Agreement.
+It builds on the idea that future investments are a crucial part of a sustainable future.
+In other words, that future investments can keep the Earth’s temperature below the 2-degree target of the Paris Agreement.

 Green Climate Fund & the UN

 The fund supports developing nations with their Nationally Determined Contributions (NDCs).
-The so called NDCs are a part of the Paris Agreement.
-The contributions are sustainability goals that each nation has to present to the UN.
+The so-called NDCs are a part of the Paris Agreement.
+The contributions are sustainability goals that each country has to present to the UN.
 These are updated every fifth year to make it possible to develop the efforts.
-Some of the agendas are for example to decrease the emissions of greenhouse gases (that contribute to global warming).
-Other projects can be to adapt areas for the changing climate that is already occurring or is predicted to occur in the near future.
-In other words, GCF is a way for developing nations to get financial support for a sustainable development.
+Some of the agendas are to decrease the emissions of greenhouse gases (that contribute to global warming).
+Other projects adapt areas for a changing climate that is already occurring or will likely happen soon.
+In other words, GCF is a way for developing nations to get financial supportfor sustainable development.

 Different investments within GCF

-The green climate fund works with four main areas.
+The green climate fund works in four main areas.
 Naturally, the first is the environment.
-Following this is energy and industry.
-The third part deals with human security, work and wellbeing.
-Finally, the forth area handles forests and ecosystems.
+Following this are energy and industry.
+The third part deals with human security, work and well-being.
+Finally, the fourth area handles forests and ecosystems.
 For example, the GCF can fund the private sector and its capability to create sustainable productions.
 The fund can also support governmental projects.

 Green Climate Fund today

-For example, one GCF funded project is the “River Restoration for Climate Change Adaptation (RIOS)” in Mexico.
-The initiative rehabilitates rivers that have been damaged by extreme weather.
+For example, one GCF-funded project is the “River Restoration for Climate Change Adaptation (RIOS)” in Mexico.
+The initiative rehabilitates rivers damaged by extreme weather.
 It also adapts rivers to climate change.
 In other words, it works with climate change mitigation.